 If you’re interested in blogging but don’t know where to start, you can check out my FREE 7-day email course that will teach you how to start a successful blog.

-From choosing a topic, setting up your blog, and understanding the basics of monetizing your blog – this course has it all!
+From choosing a topic to setting up your blog and understanding the basics of monetizing it, this course has it all!

 2. Book Writing

-You would also stumble across job postings that don’t pay you per hour.
-Instead, they pay you per project.
-For example, if they’re looking for someone to write a 300-page eBook, they can offer to pay you $3,000 for the whole project.
+There are also certain clients who pay book writers on a project basis.
+For example, if they’re looking for someone to write a 300-page eBook, they could offer to pay you $3,000 for the whole project.

 3. Copywriting

-When you’re browsing online job boards for writing gigs, you’ve probably come across hundreds of copywriting job postings.
-If you’re not familiar with it, copywriting is the art of persuasive marketing.
-You must capture the attention of people through the words (copy) you write for your clients.
+When you browse online job boards for writing gigs, you will probably come across hundreds of copywriting job postings.
+Copywriting is the art of persuasive marketing where you must capture the attention of people through the words (copy) you write for your clients.

 Remember those catchy tag lines by Nike?
 How about the well-thought-out descriptions by your favorite brands?

 Those are products of excellent copywriting.
-If you bought an item because what they said got to you, then you’ve just experienced what great copy can do!
+If you have ever bought an item because what they said got to you, then you’ve experienced what great copy can do!

 And that’s why copywriting jobs usually have high pay.

-Because businesses would pay good money to people who can get them more leads and money.
+This is because businesses would pay good money to people who can get them more leads and profits.
 Not everyone can convert a prospect to a paying customer.
-So when a business sees that you have the ability to do so, they’d do everything to hire you because it means more sales for them!
+So, when a business sees that you have the ability to do so, they’d do everything to hire you because it means more sales for them.

 If you have no experience in this field but want to be great at it, there are lots of copywriting courses on Udemy that you can take.

-Remember, that experience is the best teacher.
+Remember that experience is the best teacher.
 If you want to be a great copywriter, you need to be in the field.
-Take on every job you can get so you can polish your skill as early as now.
+Take on every job you can get so you can polish your skills and keep growing.

 4. Technical Writing

-Technical writing is converting processes into manuals or other forms of instructional materials and guides.
-This is how handbooks are created.
+Technical writing involves converting processes into manuals, handbooks, or other forms of instructional materials and guides.

 As a technical writer, you need to have excellent skills in converting complex processes into readable texts that can be easily understood.
-You are focused on documenting systems and steps and understanding how each stage or process works.
+You are required to be focused on documenting systems and steps and understanding how each stage or process works.

 Below are some of the other tasks and responsibilities of a technical writer:

-- Researches and uses products to experience them firsthand
+- Researching and using products to experience them firsthand

-- Communicates with involved parties like directors, engineers, developers, and others
+- Communicating with involved parties like directors, engineers, developers, and others

-You would have noticed by now that technical writing is very different from business writing.
-Although both fields aim to educate their readers, technical writing is much more “technical”.
+Keep in mind that technical writing is very different from business writing.
+Although both fields aim to educate their readers, technical writing is much more inclined towards the “technical” aspect of things.

 5. Article Writing